nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 Admin>
 ```
+Run your Python application from a subnet in London to simulate more inbound data from another region.
+Recall our previous data was created from Paris.

-Modify the London security group inbound rules to allow traffic only from the London subnet and block all external traffic, including traffic from Paris:
+Modify the London security group inbound rules to allow traffic only from the London subnet and block all external traffic, including traffic from Paris.
 By isolating London from Paris, you have successfully created a full split-brain scenario.
 This setup helps in understanding how such network partitions affect data distribution and cluster communication in a distributed database environment like Aerospike.

-Let's see the results from asadm Aerospike CLI managemnt tool.
+Let's see the results from `asadm`, Aerospike CLI managemnt tool.

 London 🏴󠁧󠁢󠁥󠁮󠁧󠁿
 ```text